Skip to content

 Especially then.
 Good people in a weak structure produce expensive confusion.
 The stronger the staff, the more costly the misalignment when it is left unowned — because everyone assumes someone else is holding it.

 Most clubs try.
-The attempt usually produces a document, a workshop, or a new meeting that holds for six weeks and then quietly returns to the previous pattern.
-The reason is not effort or intent — it is that the people building the system are also inside it.
-They cannot see the gaps they are standing in.
-Someone who has spent three decades watching the same fracture appear in different clubs, and who has no stake in the internal politics, sees something different.
-Not better.
-Just from outside the frame.
+The attempt usually produces a document, a workshop, or a new meeting that holds for a few weeks and then returns to the old pattern.
+The people building the system are also inside it.
+An outside read sees the gaps they are standing in.

 Neither by default.
 The work starts by clarifying the architecture around the people already there.
 Sometimes that reveals capability gaps.
 More often it reveals structure gaps first — and structure gaps are faster to fix than people assume.